 According to the ILO, around 500 million full-time equivalent jobs were lost by mid-2020, and around 2.2 billion workers, or 70 per cent of the global labour force, are touched by lockdown measures.
 Knowing that 164 million migrant workers represent 4.7 per cent of the global labour force, a modest estimation indicates that more than 111 million migrant workers are affected.

 The spotlight series report Social protection for migrant workers: A necessary response to the Covid-19 crisis, published by the ISSA and ILO in June 2020, outlines the challenges faced by migrant workers and how governments and social security institutions have addressed the situation.
-I including different country examples.
 The report highlights the impact of job losses on social insurance coverage and points to the importance of ensuring social protection for all.
 Analysing short-term responses, including related to health, financial support and occupational safety, the report draws conclusions for the longer-term perspective on how to improve the social protection coverage for migrant workers.

 Loss of jobs and social protection